 Fr.
 Dudley wrote newspaper columns and non-fictional books, but he was best known for his seven novels.
-Below is a summary with the novels in red.
 A more detailed discussion of his writing style, with quotes, is on the Catholic Literary Revival page.
 His novels stressed the need for personal holiness among the laity.

 Will Men be like Gods?
 (1924, non-fiction, 93 pages, out of print).
 Fr.
 Dudley’s first book in his “Problems of Human Happiness” series was a direct rebuttal to H. G. Well’s Men Like Gods (1923).
 G. K. Chesterton wrote a substantive introduction, and then went on to write his own rebuttals: including his superb Everlasting Man a year later (1925) which was most directly aimed at Wells’ The Outline of History (1920).

 The Shadow on the Earth (1926, fiction, 143 pages, in print).
 Fr.
 Dudley’s first novel: it is short and readable.
 Four of the characters carry over into his second novel: The Masterful Monk.
 From the author’s introductory note:

 …The problem of pain and suffering, with which this book is concerned, is prominent in the minds of men to-day.
 Unfortunately many only know it as presented by life’s rebels–coloured with malice, twisted with cunning sophisms.
 It would seem to the delight of certain writers to dangle the problem on the point of a vitriolic pen and hurl it at the heavens in defiance.
 These rebels offer no solution to the problem of pain and suffering.
 Instead they sound the clarion of revolt.

 There is a solution, however.
 It is offered in these pages.